codeforamerica/codeforamerica.org-archive/our-work/initiatives/digitalfrontdoor/playbook/content/migration-roadmap.md

 Your content strategy should consist of key values that can guide decisions you make about your web's content.
 This should include:

-* goals for your content
+* Goals for your content
-* determine what types of content will live on your website or in [native apps](http://www.codeforamerica.org/our-work/initiatives/digitalfrontdoor/playbook/making-software/mobile-strategy.html)
+* Determine what types of content will live on your website or in [native apps](http://www.codeforamerica.org/our-work/initiatives/digitalfrontdoor/playbook/making-software/mobile-strategy.html)
-* identifying a point person (or department) that will see individual pages
+* Identifying a point person (or department) that will see individual pages
-* regular intervals for going over your web content's analytics with the appropriate staff
+* Regular intervals for going over your web content's analytics with the appropriate staff
-* a plan for regularly updating your content
+* A plan for regularly updating your content
-* methods for conducting ongoing user research to test how users behave with the site's content and features
+* Methods for conducting ongoing user research to test how users behave with the site's content and features
-* strategies to collect on-going feedback from users about your website
+* Strategies to collect on-going feedback from users about your website
-* criteria for when content can be archived or deleted
+* Criteria for when content can be archived or deleted
-* on-going plans to train and empower best practices around writing for the web
+* On-going plans to train and empower best practices around writing for the web

 ##4.
 Create Internal Content Tools